arighosh05/coding-agent/evals/issues/issue_eval_08.md

 ### context

 ```
-The code solves the following problem: You are given two non-empty linked lists representing two non-negative integers.
-The digits are stored in reverse order, and each of their nodes contains a single digit.
-Add the two numbers and return the sum as a linked list.
-You may assume the two numbers do not contain any leading zero, except the number 0 itself.
+Given two non-empty linked lists representing two non-negative integers such that the digits are stored in reverse order, and each of their nodes contains a single digit, the code adds the two numbers and return the sum as a linked list, assuming the two numbers do not contain any leading zero, except the number 0 itself.
 ```